 Single-Hung Windows — Single-hung windows are the same as double hung windows, with one exception: only the bottom sash opens by pushing upward; the top sash does not open at all.

 Sliding Windows — Referred to as sliders or gliders, sliding windows open precisely as their name suggests; they shift side-to-side horizontally.
 Sliders are great for those hard-to-reach areas in your San Antonio home, such as over the kitchen sink.
-Sliding windows are regularly used in multi-family buildings and apartment complexes.
+They are regularly used in multi-family buildings and apartment complexes.

 Transom — Similar to fixed windows, transoms are often added to other window styles, and can be either fixed or vented units.
 They’re usually located atop or below the main window or door.
 Transoms provide the illusion of bigger windows by allowing more sunlight in and increased airflow if the windows vent.
 Transom windows are available in many different shapes, including square, rectangular, half-circle, elliptical and more.